mkatzef/uncertainty-calculator-android/README.md

 \* Previous results may be referred to in calculations by the letter of a save slot.
 These may be found and entered through the "SAVED" menu.

+A full description of use and calculations may be accessed in-app by tapping the info button.

 ## Calculations

 All uncertainty calculations are defined by the following three rules: